huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 If you have suggestions or need specific support, please join [Argilla Slack community](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g) or reach out on [Argilla's GitHub repository](https://github.com/argilla-io/argilla).

-## Setting up secret environment variables

-The Space template provides a way to set up different **optional settings** focusing on securing your Argilla Space.

-To set up these secrets, you can go to the Settings tab on your created Space.
-Make sure to save these values somewhere for later use.

-The template space has two users: `team` and `argilla`.
-The username `team` corresponds to the root user, who can upload datasets and access any workspace within your Argilla Space.
-The username `argilla` is a normal user with access to the `team` workspace and its own workspace called `argilla`.

-Currently, these user names can't be configured.
-The passwords and API keys to upload, read, update, and delete datasets can be configured using the following secrets:

-- `ARGILLA_API_KEY`: Argilla provides a Python library to interact with the app (read, write, and update data, log model predictions, etc.).
-If you don't set this variable, the library and your app will use the default API key.
-If you want to secure your Space for reading and writing data, we recommend you to set up this variable.
-The API key you choose can be any string of your choice and you can check an online generator if you like.

-- `ARGILLA_PASSWORD`: This sets a custom password for login into the app with the `argilla` username.
-The default password is `1234`.
-By setting up a custom password you can use your own password to login into the app.

-- `TEAM_API_KEY`: This sets the root user's API key.
-The API key you choose can be any string of your choice and you can check an online generator if you like.

-- `TEAM_PASSWORD`: This sets a custom password for login into the app with the `team` username.
-The default password is `1234`.
-By setting up a custom password you can use your own password to login into the app.

-The combination of these secret variables gives you the following setup options:

-1. *I want to avoid that anyone without the API keys can add, delete, or update datasets using the Python client*: You need to setup `ARGILLA_API_KEY` and `TEAM_API_KEY`.
-2. *Additionally, I want to avoid that the `argilla` username can delete datasets from the UI*: You need to setup `TEAM_PASSWORD` and use `TEAM_API_KEY` with the Python Client.
-This option might be interesting if you want to control dataset management but want anyone to browse your datasets using the `argilla` user.
-3. *Additionally, I want to avoid that anyone without password can browse my datasets with the `argilla` user*: You need to setup `ARGILLA_PASSWORD`.
-In this case, you can use `ARGILLA_API_KEY` and/or `TEAM_API_KEY` with the Python Client depending on your needs for dataset deletion rights.

-Additionally, the `LOAD_DATASETS` will let you configure the sample datasets that will be pre-loaded.
-The default value is `single` and the supported values for this variable are:
-    1. `single`: Load single datasets for TextClassification task.
-    2. `full`: Load all the sample datasets for NLP tasks (TokenClassification, TextClassification, Text2Text)
-    3. `none`: No datasets being loaded.